-- Select welding polarity. - Plug the control cable supplied with the remote control into the remote control socket on the front of the R4000/R5000. - Turn the mains switch to the on position, the machine is ready to weld. - Plug the remote control onto the other end of the control cable. - Adjust the current control on the remote to the recommended setting for the type and size of welding electrode being used.
-(The standard Newarc RC300 remote does not have current settings but is marked 1 to 10, for the R4000CC allow 40A per division and for the R5000CC allow 50A per division).
+• Plug the control cable supplied with the remote control into the remote control socket on the front of the R4000/R5000

+• Plug the remote control onto the other end of the control cable.

+• Adjust the current control on the remote to the recommended setting for the type and size of welding electrode being used.
+(The standard Newarc RC300 remote does not have current settings but is marked 1 to 10, for the R4000 allow 40A per division and for the R5000 allow 50A per division).